ucsd-cse8a-sp24/ucsd-cse8a-sp24.github.io/syllabus.md

 **NOTE**: You need NOT purchase any textbook for this course!
 Readings will be assigned from the above **FREE ONLINE TEXTBOOKS** and other online sources.

+<h3>Course Website</h3>

+The course webpage contains basic information, syllabus (that you are reading right now!),  schedule (including office/lab hours), materials (notes, slides, etc) and staff contact information.
+You should check our course website often!

+<h3>Canvas</h3>